Unique Coupons Campaign

 Choose the discount type, value, and effect.

-Instead of using a static value for a given discount, you can also create formulas with mathematical and logical operators and assign a dynamic discount value.
+Instead of using a static value for a given discount, you can create formulas with mathematical and logical operators and assign a dynamic discount value.
 Discounts will be calculated during redemption based on the provided formula and metadata values.
 Learn more.